-- Explore the Ice Age Trail at Gibraltar Rock, north of Lodi.
+Explore the Ice Age Trail at Gibraltar Rock, north of Lodi, by foot.

 Preventing accidents, minimizing consequences

 FRANK TALK - We help students and parents understand the risks inherent to our adventures, and we don't hide possible consequences.
-If a large rock strikes your head, a submerged log catches your sandal, or a jump ends in a unintended flip, you can be seriously injured or killed.
+If a large rock strikes your head, a submerged log catches your sandal, or a jump results in an unintended flip, you can be seriously injured or killed.
 We discuss risk so students can confront, consider and make more informed decisions.

 ADVANCE INSTRUCTION - Learning the right skills in a low-risk atmosphere increases the likelihood of success in more adverse conditions.
 We conduct ground schools in all activities to help students understand the skills and communications they will need to successfully navigate the terrain of our adventures.

 INSTRUCTOR JUDGMENT - Daily itinerary is subject to a variety of factors.
-Weather is an important factor in all outdoor sports; we make daily and in-the-moment decisions to adjust for weather.
+Weather is an important factor in all outdoor sports; we make daily, in-the-moment decisions to adjust for weather.
 Individual and interpersonal abilities within each week's group also play a major role in activity and location decisions.

 SAFETY EQUIPMENT - We follow industry standards and take a balanced approach to safety equipment.
 For example, all students must wear PFDs anytime we are paddling; we always wear helmets in a rock climbing area, or while on bikes.
-Instructors carry First Aid kits and cell phones at all times.
+Instructors bring First Aid kits and cell phones.
 If you have any specific equipment questions, please ask us!